Peppershaker/sec_dl/README.rst

-## Description
+# SEC dl

 A fully automated and configurable solution to download SEC filings and stores it in a Posgresql database.
 The filing text is automatically tokenized and indexed, and therefore supports near real time full text search.
-A dockerized adminer server is also spun up to provide some basic UI for the database.
+A dockerized adminer server is also spun up to provide some basic UI for the database

-## Instruction
+## Deployment

 1)	First clone this repo and navigate to the root of the project director.
 ```
 git clone git@github.com:Peppershaker/sec_dl.git
 ```

 2)	Config the **docker-compose.yml** file by specifying the location in which you want to store the database files.